abdu-uaq/AutoSAR_Logger/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Support
-For any questions or issues, please create an issue in the Issue Tracker.
+If you encounter any issues or have suggestions for improvements, please visit the [Issue Tracker](https://github.com/abdu-uaq/AutoSAR_Logger/issues) and create a new issue.